EyverL/Personal-Interests-Website/preplanning.md

 Spitballing ideas:
 * Have some type of interactivity within the site:
 - Have a header where each interest is it's own tag (think: home | shop | events | Info | Scheduling | ETC)

+* Maybe a form where people can also tell you what their personal hobbies are (make sure its filters for dumb responses)